7 places to find Dante in Florence

 7. Piazza Santa Croce and Church

 Outside the Church of Santa Croce stands a grim and scowling marble statue created in 1865 to celebrate the 600th anniversary of the birth of Dante.
 However, the truth is that he is only a ghost here!
-The Florentines have long desired that Dante return to their city after his exile, especially after his fame as a poet, even if many still find him guilty of treason!
+The Florentines have long desired that Dante return to their city after his exile, especially after his fame as a poet, even if many (even today) still find him guilty of treason!

-While he died and was buried in Ravenna while on exile, it took a couple of hundred of years after his death before Florentines even decided they wanted their poet back.
+While he died and was buried in Ravenna when in exile, it took a couple of hundred of years after his death before Florentines even decided they wanted their poet back.
 They went as far as to build a beautiful memorial for his remains for the day he would return.
 They made several requests to the city of Ravenna to have him returned to Florence but it wasn’t until 1519 with a papal order, which was hard to refuse, that Pope Leo X even managed to get a response from Ravenna.

 They were sent an empty coffin.
 Apparently, the Franciscan monks in charge of Dante’s remains secretly removed them from the tomb and hid them in their monastery.
 Moral of the story: he still hasn’t returned to his native land but you can still visit Santa Croce to see his memorial inside the church and his statue overlooking the piazza.